Average Reward Reinforcement Learning for Omega-Regular and Mean-Payoff Objectives: Specifications Suitable for Continual Learning

 Lemma~2.1 of \cite{sistla1994safety}, which says that the complement of a stable specification different from $\Sigma^\omega$ is an absolute liveness specification and vice versa, can be used to show that the stable specifications are also closed under union and intersection.
 The case when either stable specification is $\top$ is easily proved.
 Because of these closure properties, $\bigvee_{1 \leq k \leq n}(\eventually\always a_k) \wedge (\always\eventually b_k)$ (where each $a_k$ and $b_k$ is an atomic proposition) is an absolute liveness specification of Rabin index $n$.
 This means that there is no upper bound to the number of priorities required by a parity automaton accepting an absolute liveness specification \cite{Wagner79}.
 The simplest absolute liveness specification is $\top$, which requires one priority.
 The automata that accept absolute liveness and stable specifications have special properties discussed next.

-\begin{lemma} Let $\mathcal{A}$ be a deterministic $\omega$-automaton with initial state $s_0$. $\mathcal{A}$ accepts an absolute liveness specification if, and only if, the language accepted from any reachable state $s$ of $\mathcal{A}$ contains the language accepted from $s_0$. \end{lemma} \begin{proof} Suppose $\mathcal{A}$ accepts an absolute liveness specification.
-Let $u$ be a word that takes the automaton from $s_0$ to $s$.
-If $w$ is accepted from $s_0$, so is $uw$.
-This means that $w$ is accepted from $s$ because $\mathcal{A}$ is deterministic and the unique run of $uw$ goes through $s$.
-Now suppose that the language accepted from any reachable state of $\mathcal{A}$ contains the language accepted from $s_0$.
-If $u$ takes $\mathcal{A}$ from $s_0$ to $s$ and $w$ is accepted from $s_0$, then $w$ is accepted from $s$, which means that $uw$ is accepted from $s_0$.
-Therefore, $\mathcal{A}$ accepts an absolute liveness specification. \end{proof}
+\begin{lemma} Let $\mathcal{A}$ be a deterministic Büchi automaton with initial state $s_0$.
+The automaton $\mathcal{A}$ accepts an absolute liveness specification if and only if, for every reachable state $s$ of $\mathcal{A}$, the language accepted from $s$ contains the language accepted from $s_0$. \end{lemma} \begin{proof} Let $u$ be a word that takes the automaton $\mathcal{A}$ from the initial state $s_0$ to a reachable state $s$, and let $w$ be a word accepted from $s_0$.
+Suppose first that $\mathcal{A}$ accepts an absolute liveness specification.
+Since $w$ is accepted from $s_0$, the concatenated word $uw$ is also accepted from $s_0$.
+Because $\mathcal{A}$ is deterministic, the unique run of $uw$ starting from $s_0$ reaches $s$ after reading $u$ and then continues with $w$.
+It follows that $w$ is accepted from $s$.
+Conversely, suppose that for every reachable state $s$ of $\mathcal{A}$, the language accepted from $s$ contains the language accepted from $s_0$.
+Let $u$ be a word that takes $\mathcal{A}$ from $s_0$ to $s$, and let $w$ be a word accepted from $s_0$.
+By assumption, $w$ is accepted from $s$, which implies that the concatenated word $uw$ is accepted from $s_0$.
+Therefore, $\mathcal{A}$ accepts an absolute liveness specification. \end{proof} The ``only-if'' direction of Lemma~\ref{th:al-containment} does not extend to nondeterministic automata.
+This failure is witnessed by the two-state automaton shown in Fig.~\ref{fig:example_multichain}(a), which recognizes the absolute liveness specification $\eventually\always a$.
+In this automaton, the unique accepting state recognizes precisely the language $\always a$.
+An analogous separation result holds for stable specifications.